-• When the user confirms the captcha and clicks to "Login" button, a request is sent as follows:
+• When the user confirms the captcha and clicks to "login", a request is sent as follows:

-• The problem here is, if we re-use captcha token, or even remove it completely, the server doesn't show any error message, and the request is accepted.
+The problem here is, if we re-use a captcha token, or even remove it completely, the server doesn't show any error message and the request is accepted.

 - Further analysis revealed that there is no rate-limiting here either.
-This means, an attacker can try as many passwords as he wants until he finds the right one. - The screenshot below proves that despite checking 50 passwords, no protection mechanism is triggered
+This means, an attacker can try as many passwords as they want until the correct one is found. - The screenshot below proves that despite checking 50 passwords, no protection mechanism is triggered: